How to Gain Weight If You’re Skinny

 How Much More Should I Eat?

-A conservative (aka slow, lean gains) starting point is to take your bodyweight and multiply it by 18.
-So if you weigh 130 pounds, you’d start off eating around 2300-2400 calories daily.
+A conservative (aka slow, lean gains) starting point is to take your body weight and multiply it by 18.
+So if you weigh 130 pounds, you’d start off eating around 2300-2400 per day.
 Since you’ll also be tracking your calories daily, your weekly goal will be 16,380 calories.

 What if you do this and you don’t gain weight?
-We answer this in step 4.
+We’ll answer this in a second.

 Okay.
 Now that you’re eating more food than you need, and you keep it up, where does all this extra energy go?